 Hampshire County Food Access Map

 The Hampshire County Food Access Map is an online map produced by the Pioneer Valley Planning Commission [PVPC] as part of Healthy Hampshire's Food Access Assessment.
 It provides a visual representation of healthy food proximity for all points in Hampshire County and reveals areas of the county likely to have a high percent of households with food access challenges based on demographic factors.
-The two layers can be overlaid to reveal a variety of patterns about where healthy food is most available and where it is most needed in the county.
-The Hampshire County Food Access Map is intended to help identify locations where efforts to improve access to healthy food should be targeted based on a lack of proximity to healthy food options, transportation barriers, and/or concentrations of people who are likely to experience difficulties accessing healthy food.
+More information about how to interpret the map can be found in the accompanying PDF report, linked to above.

 How to apply for SNAP